There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Badger, Skinny Pete, and the police did not play much of a role in this movie, which I found disappointing.
+Badger (Matt Jones), Skinny Pete (Charles Baker), and the police did not play much of a role in this movie, which I found disappointing.
 With Badger and Skinny Pete, we could have gotten more comedic relief characters, which would have allowed the filmmakers to use Todd more sparingly.
 Badger and Skinny Pete were in the beginning of the movie, but the story moved on from them, when it really did not need to.
-Then, despite what the initial trailer suggested, the police do not really play much of a role in this story.
+Then, despite what the initial trailer suggested, the police really did not play much of a role in this story.

 The police were, for all intents and purposes, a background challenge for Jesse.
 Yes, he absolutely needed to avoid them, but he never even came close to getting caught.
-The police were just sort of a looming background threat, that could pop up at any time, but they never really did.
+The police were just sort of a looming background threat that could have popped up at any time, but they never really did.
 This felt like a waste.
-Given how it felt like the filmmakers forced flashbacks into this movie in order to increase the run-time and to give Jesse a plan, having the police play such a small role felt like a wasted opportunity.
-Making them closer behind Jesse, almost catching him at every turn, could have added a lot of suspense to this movie.
-Oh well, the filmmakers chose to go another way.
+Given that it felt like the filmmakers forced flashbacks into this movie in order to increase the run-time and to explain Jesse’s plan, having the police play such a small role felt like a wasted opportunity.
+Making them hotter on Jesse’s tail, almost catching him at every turn, could have added a ton of suspense to this movie.
+Unfortunately, the filmmakers chose to go another way.

 Grade: B+ (85pts)

 I was a huge fan of Breaking Bad, so I was really excited to see this movie.
-If you have not seen Breaking Bad, you will still understand this movie, but the movie is definitely a lot more effective if you have seen the series.
-Also, if you have not watched Breaking Bad, what are you waiting for?
+If you have not seen Breaking Bad, you will still understand this movie, but it would definitely be a lot more effective if you have seen the series.
+Also, if you have not watched Breaking Bad, then what are you waiting for?
 It was truly an excellent show, so you should definitely give it a shot if you have not already done so.

 Aaron Paul was great in this movie, as he was back in the captivating role of Jesse Pinkman.
 This character has been through an incredible story arc that has captivated me from the beginning.
-Now, his story continues and it was just as compelling as it was in the series.
-The movie effectively utilized nostalgia through cameos, and brings Todd into this story in a big way, through flashbacks.
-I do not think Todd should have received as much screen time as he did, but his awkwardness made him really entertaining whenever he was on screen.
+With this movie, his story continued and he was just as compelling as he was in the series.
+The movie effectively utilized nostalgia through cameos, and it brought Todd into this story in a big way.
+I did not think Todd should have received as much screen-time as he did, but his awkwardness made him really entertaining whenever he was on screen.
 I though the plot was on the weaker side, as there really was not much to it, but overall, I still enjoyed this movie quite a bit.